axone-protocol/docs/docs/academy/part-1/protocol-concepts.md

 ### Why Distinguish Between Resources and Zones?

 The distinction between resources and zones is crucial, particularly regarding governance.
 By allowing zones to redefine their rules continually, Axone offers exceptional flexibility in how resources can be used and shared.
-This encourages more flexible governance, enabling participants to actively shape how resources are coordinated and used within each zone while promoting adaptability to the community's evolving needs and the digital environment.
+This encourages more flexible governance, enabling participants to actively shape how resources are coordinated and used within each zone, while promoting adaptability to the community's evolving needs and the digital environment.
 Ultimately, this dynamic approach contributes to creating an ecosystem where governance is agile, transparent, and aligned with the values and goals of each specific zone.

 Note, as seen earlier, the importance of describing a digital resource through its metadata.
 Considering its specific characteristics, this approach facilitates its integration within zones more efficiently and appropriately, considering its specific characteristics.